fsjavier/bodega-claroscuro/README.md

 * Hovering over the link with the text "Request Information" in "Get in touch" section higlights it changing its color.
 Clicking on it loads "Our wines" page.

-* Form in Contact page
+* Form in Contact page and contact confimation page
   * The first three fields are required and the form can't be submitted unless they are filled out.
   * Sending a form loads the "Thank you" page.
+The link to return to Home page works correctly.

 * The embedded Google Map is displayed correctly and can be interacted with.

+* The 404 page is loaded if a page can't be loaded.
+The link to the Home page works correctly.

 #### Responsiveness